Prodigy-InfoTech/Web-Development-Projects/ImageEditor/README.md

 ## Getting Started

-To use the Image Ditor App, follow these steps:
+To use the Image Editor App, follow these steps:

 ### Installation